bnosac/audio.whisper/README.md

 #### For the latest version of audio.whisper (>= 0.5.0)

-The default cmake setup from whisper.cpp is used to compile the package.
+The default cmake setup from `whisper.cpp` is used to compile the package.
-To speed up transcriptions you set cmake compilation instructions by setting the environment variable ´WHISPER_CMAKE_FLAGS´ before installing the package.
+To speed up transcriptions you set cmake compilation instructions by setting the environment variable `WHISPER_CMAKE_FLAGS` before installing the package.

 - If you have a Linux machine with OpenBlas installed on a CPU machine